Henry Scott Stewart

-Henry Scott Stewart was an American football coach, lawyer, and businessman.
-He served as the head football coach at Kenyon College from 1895 to 1896 and Western Reserve University in 1897, compiling a career college football coaching record of 6–11–2.
+Henry Scott Stewart was an American college football coach, lawyer, and businessman.
+He served as the head football coach at Kenyon College from 1895 to 1896 and Western Reserve University in 1897, compiling a career head coaching record of 6–11–2.

-Stewart attended Cleveland's Central High School, where we was star player on the 1890 team.
+Stewart attended Cleveland's Central High School, where he was star player on the 1890 team.

 Stewart played his college football at Western Reserve from 1891 to 1894, where he served as team captain of the undefeated 1894 team, coached by Charles O. Jenkins.
 The team went 7–0, outscoring opponents by a combined 232–8.